What are these necklaces for?

 The argument made by Angilly is that dog owners should train their pets with positive reinforcement.

-“A lot of people will say, ‘Oh you don’t like this gear very much, you’re a Boulder hippie running around a field of daisies,'” she said.
+“A lot of people will say, ‘Oh you don’t like this gear that much, you’re a Boulder hippie running around a field of daisies,'” she said.
 “It’s not like that at all.

 “My point, and most of the coaches who are against using this equipment, is not that it doesn’t work.
 Punishment and the use of force and fear to train dogs can definitely work.
 The main problem is the many potential spinoffs.